 Reading before bed is an age-old tradition.
 Some people can’t sleep without reading, but for others, the bedtime story is left in their childhood.
-But can the practice of reading before bedtime be beneficial?
+In recent times, reading interest has surged enormously.
+Whether it’s because people are running out of hobbies to try when they’re stuck at home or because they’re looking to expand their vocabulary is up for debate.
+Yet, the key question still remains: can the practice of reading before bedtime be beneficial?
 We explore how it affects the brain and see what the experts have to say.

 Bedtime reading reduces stress

 Reading before you sleep could relax you significantly.
 A study highlighted in the Telegraph by the University of Sussex raised a number of participants stress levels and then attempted to reduce them.
 Cognitive Neuropsychologist Dr David Lewis found that ‘reading worked best, reducing stress levels by 68 per cent’.
 It was better than listening to music (61%), drinking tea or coffee (54%) and taking a walk (42%).
 It only took 6 minutes for participants’ stress levels to be reduced.

 This is because, when reading a good book, your mind is distracted from daily stresses and worries that causes tension.
 Stories give your mind the option to be somewhere else for a little while.
 This means you can leave your own troubles behind.
 Reading also allows your muscles to relax and slows down your breathing, leaving you feeling calmer.